 I started on my path towards becoming vegan in 1970 by refusing to eat animals; in any form.
 I declared myself vegan after recognizing that being vegetarian was simply not enough; because animals are still victimized and killed for vegetarians.
 Upon reading about vegan harmlessness and nonviolence, in 1978, I immediately rid my closet of leather, wool, silk.
 I discontinued buying any food with animal products, including honey, or sugar refined through huge columns of charred bones.
 I wrote to companies to find out what was in my shampoo and cosmetics, and if they were tested on animals.
 We were the generation of vegans that formulated the lists of non-vegan ingredients and companies that test on animals.
 In those years, finding out if products were 'vegan' meant phoning companies and writing snail mail letters to find out if an ingredient was animal-derived.
 (Any effort it takes on our part is nothing compared to the torture animals routinely endure.)
 Later on, I frequently spoke to CEO's of companies that were marketing to 'lactose-intolerant or kosher' to let them know that they could market their product “vegan” if they would change an ingredient.
 Throughout the decades, I published monumental articles promoting vegan companies, businesses, and products.

-More and more through the decades, my daily life embraced veganism, and I educated myself in 'animal-rights theory'.
+More and more through the years, my daily life embraced veganism, and I educated myself in 'animal-rights theory'.
 Always an activist; I offered tasty food to the public to show them that vegan food can be incredibly delicious, was a voluntary head chef at a vegan restaurant and a co-author of a vegan recipe book, a host and/or volunteer at many seminars and events, wrote for magazines/books, participated in online blogging and social media, innovated feeding dogs vegan and vegan-organic gardening, publicly spoke, and organized a huge South Florida VeganFest; free to the public (admission and food), published books, rescued animals, etc. In my day to day living and interacting with people, I will use any fitting opportunity to plant a seed of veganism.
 I've never been silent about the plight of animals, and I educate people on their behalf.
 I can empathize with them because I was born Jewish (and a woman).
 My ancestors were persecuted and murdered just for being born to Jewish parents.
 I walk through life as one who has deeply understood violent oppression and injustice.
 If I lived 85 years ago in Europe, I would have been enslaved, starved and worked to death, then sent to the gas chambers; for doing no wrong to anyone; comparable to the 'animal holocaust'.

 |M. Butterflies Katz with Kisses|

-It's 2018 and I'm no longer alone like in my beginning years as a vegan.
+I'm no longer alone like in my beginning years as a vegan.
 It's soul-stirring to witness the recognition that veganism is a social-justice issue, and a movement that's uprising internationally.
 (When I compiled and published the book Why I will ALWAYS be Vegan: 125 Essays from Around the World, I spoke with vegans all over the world (a few through interpreters); even in places I never expected to find committed vegans.)
 We long-term vegans, quite literally, offered ourselves as scientific subjects in an experiment to see if humans can thrive as vegans.
 My life has proven that, with a focus on animal rights, we can easily live without being the reason for animal use.
 I did it when there was no vegan ice cream and alternative products, when I had to wear 'flip-flops' (sandals), when I had to shop for vegan products without vegan labels or any help from others.
 Now there's a multitude of vegans willing to help others to live vegan.
 Veganism is for everyone; anyone is welcome to join in and help usher in “Animal Liberation” and “Peace on Earth”, as well as a solution for reversing pollution, global warming, deforestation and other man-made environmental destruction.

 |Butterflies Katz with wild duck friends|